 Six Elements still made sense as my corporate name back then because everything I was creating still fit the name.

-As my interests evolved beyond the world of decorating and home staging, I realized that the overarching theme of my life had been embracing possibility and helping others do the same.
+As my interests evolved beyond the world of decorating and home staging, I realized I needed to broaden my corporate name.

-So I decided to rename my corporation Voice Of Possibility Group Inc. Six Elements and Staging Diva would be two divisions within the company.
+So I decided to rename my corporation Six Elements Design Group Inc. Six Elements Home Staging and Redesign and Staging Diva would be two divisions within the company.
+With a third division, Debra Gould Studio coming in 2020.

 “Complexity comes disguised as something we think we need to be successful, but it actually contributes to our failure.” ~ Kenny Rueter